 Step 2: Fill in the necessary details for the new canvas created

 If you intend to save your file in a PNG format, the following information is crucial for achieving that.
-Once you click on New, a dialogue box appears, with some information for you to fill in.
+Once you click on New, a dialogue box will appear, with some information for you to fill in.
 The dialogue box contains Width and Height Ratio, Resolution, and the PNG format save mode’s vital factor, the Color mode.

 Step 3: Create something on your canvas

-Step 4: Close your background
+Step 4: Remove your background

 Step 5: Saving your file as PNG